Iván Völgyes Award

 Those persons can be nominated who have contributed significantly to the development of the Hungarian-American business relations in the following, but not exclusive, areas of US investment such as through FDI or technology or knowledge or charity.

 Dr. Iván Völgyes was a man credited by many as being the father of modern lobbying in Hungary.
-Born in Hungary, he moved to the United States in 1956, where, after acquiring a BA,
+Born in Hungary, he moved to the United States in 1956, where, he acquired a BA and

 As the chief advisor to General Electric in Hungary, Völgyes also assisted in bringing six of GE's 10 global core businesses, along with more than $1 billion in investment.
 Dr. Iván Völgyes lost his life in an airplane crash in June 2001.